ionic-team/ionic-site/content/docs/v2/troubleshooting/index.md

                            +-------------+
 ```

-To expand on the previous example, you can use the Angular 2 `@Optional` annotation if you don't always expect a component/directive reference:
+To expand on the previous example, you can use the Angular 2 `@Optional` a
+nnotation if you don't always expect a component/directive reference:

 ```ts
 @Directive({